RapidfireRGB/SkyBrew/README.md

 - Getting optional third ingredient (variable c in code) to function fully
 - Implementing Priority values for ingredients with Damage Health effect (this matters for magnitude, duration, and gold value calcs).
 - Eventually implementing AE content.
 Currently, only ingredients and effects available in base Special Edition are implemented in my script.
-- General Revisions and fixes
+- General Revisions and fixes.

+Note: I am still very much a noob at Python and coding in general, so I am open to feedback.